VAFA250 Fine Arts and Design Portfolio Studio

 - At least two individual critiques with the instructor are held each semester to assess projects and to review students' overall progress.

 - Students present their portfolios, and these then are critiqued through the use of a rubric by the class and by the instructor.

 - The instructor assesses writing samples based on logic, clarity, neatness, and professionalism appropriate for a portfolio.

-Reference, Resource, or Learning Materials to be used by Students:Students are expected to research materials, college catalogs, and scholarship information needed to enhance their career choices.
+Reference, Resource, or Learning Materials to be used by Student:Students are expected to research materials, college catalogs, and scholarship information needed to enhance their career choices.
+See course syllabus.